Fufoz/Software-Rasterizer/README.md

 Note > for Windows platform you also need to pass Visual Studio generator to cmake, for example (-G"Visual Studio 15 2017 Win64").

 ## Running examples
-Run Every demo app from root directory like so
+After examples are built you can run them from the project's root directory like so:

 ```
     <demo_install_prefix>\bin\<demo_name>.exe
 ```